SAP-samples/abap-platform-rap120/README.md

 # Containing Files

 1. The LICENSE file:
-In most cases, the license for SAP sample projects is `Apache 2.0`.
+In most cases the license for SAP sample projects is `Apache 2.0`.

 2. The .reuse/dep5 file:
 The [Reuse Tool](https://reuse.software/) must be used for your samples project.
 You can find the .reuse/dep5 in the project initial.
 Please replace the parts inside the single angle quotation marks < > by the specific information for your repository